naeemshaikh27/SpotLocator-nodeServer/README.md

 This is a server code written in Node js for a <a href='https://github.com/naeemshaikh27/spot-locator-mobile'>mobile application</a> written in jquery mobile and google maps V3, for communicating to the database.

+This whole application is hosted <a href='http://nodejs123-spotlocator.rhcloud.com'>here on openshift</a>.